 \subsection{Column Locking}

-In Section~\ref{sec:localconv} we notice that each column has its own convergence rate and later columns converge slower than earlier ones in terms of the analysis.
-Numerically, we also observe that earlier columns usually converge faster, at least no slower, than later ones (see Section~\ref{sec:rand_matrix} for three examples).
-It is waste of computational resources if we update all columns throughout iterations until the last column converges.
-Hence we introduce a column locking technique here to allow early stopping for converged columns.
+In Section~\ref{sec:localconv} we notice that each column has its own convergence rate, and later columns converge slower than earlier ones in terms of the analysis.
+A similar conclusion is observed numerically.
+It wastes computation resources if all columns are updated throughout iterations.
+Hence in addition to the overall stopping criterion of \TOM{} methods, $\fnorm{g(X^{(t)})} < \epsilon$, we introduce a column locking technique to allow early stopping for converged columns.

-The idea of column locking has been widely adopted in many traditional eigensolvers, where orthogonalization is applied every a few iterations.
-However, in orthogonalization-free eigensolvers~\cite{Corsetti2014, Li2019c, Wang2019}, usual locking technique is not applicable, since all columns are coupled together throughout iterations. \TOM{}, very differently, can adopts a column locking technique in a particular ordering.
-Since the earlier columns in \TOM{} are independent of later columns, as long as they converged, we can lock these columns and no further updating is needed for them.
-In the following, we will first mention the overall stopping criteria and then give an intuitive explanation for the locking criteria used in this paper.
+The column locking has been widely adopted in many traditional eigensolvers.
+However, in orthogonalization-free eigensolvers~\cite{Corsetti2014, Li2019c, Wang2019}, the locking technique is not applicable since all columns are coupled together throughout iterations. \TOM{}, differently, can adopt the column locking in a specific ordering.
+Since the earlier columns in \TOM{} are independent of later columns, as long as they have converged, we could lock these columns.

-In this paper, either of the following criteria can be adopted as the overall stopping criterion: